microsoft/AcademicContent/Workshop/3. Storage/Azure Storage and Cognitive Services HOL (MVC).md

     _The initial application_

 1. Close the browser and return to Visual Studio.
 In the Solution Explorer window, right-click the **Intellipix** project and select **Manage NuGet Packages...**

+	> NuGet is a free and open-source package manager for Microsoft development platforms.
+It provides access to thousands of libraries, or *packages*, containing code to perform a variety of tasks.
+It is integrated into Visual Studio 2015, which makes it easy to add NuGet packages to your project and make a lot of things happen without writing a lot of code.

     ![Managing NuGet Packages for the project](images/manage-nuget-packages.png)